 378 C.E.

-Ambrose of Milan penned his first work, De Paradiso, which contains some commentary attacking the theology and doctrine of Apelles of Alexandria.
+Ambrose of Milan composed his first work, De Paradiso, which contains some commentary attacking the theology and doctrine of Apelles of Alexandria.

 382 C.E.